 What To Serve With Sloppy Joes

-For these Healthy Sloppy Joes, I use a 10-inch skillet.
+For this sloppy joe recipe, I use a 10-inch skillet.
 For best results, use a pan of a similar size.
 For more information on the baking dishes I use in our “recipes for one”, please visit our FAQ page.

 For examples of the dishes used at One Dish Kitchen, please visit our Store page.

 - 1/2 pound ground turkey (or use ground beef)